2023 Swiss Open Gstaad

 The 2023 Swiss Open Gstaad (also known as the EFG Swiss Open Gstaad for sponsorship reasons) was a men's tennis tournament played on outdoor clay courts.
 It was the 55th edition of the Swiss Open, and part of the ATP Tour 250 Series of the 2023 ATP Tour.
-It took place at the Roy Emerson Arena in Gstaad, Switzerland, from 17 through 23 July 2023.
+It took place at the Roy Emerson Arena in Gstaad, Switzerland, from 17 July through 23 July 2023.
+Unseeded Pedro Cachin won the singles title.